paulhauser/personal-site/paulhauser-projectplan.md

   * CSS3
 ## Content

 I will be creating a personal website with an emphasis on getting a job.
 It will contain my resume and projects relevant to an employer.
-I'm also consedering a personal background story to explain some of the things I did in my 20's and why I'm an old person getting into programming.
+I'm also considering a personal background story to explain some of the things I did in my 20's and why I'm an old person getting into programming.

 ## Questions?
   * Would implementing an MVC structure make the project more complex?